What is Anti-Freeze Coolant? Types, Colors & How to Use

 Corrosion (damaging radiators, water pumps, and hoses)

-This guide will explore coolant types, colors, usage, pros and cons, and comparisons to help you make an informed choice.
+This guide will explore types of antifreeze, colors, usage, pros and cons, and comparisons to help you make an informed choice.

 How Anti-Freeze Coolant Works

-The cooling system in a vehicle operates by circulating coolant through:
+The cooling system in a car coolant types operates by circulating coolant through:

 Engine block (absorbs heat from combustion)